A survey of BWT variants for string collections: Introduction

 \subsection{Overview}

-We give the necessary definitions in Section~\ref{sec:preliminaries}; note that we assume familiarity of the reader with the Burrows-Wheeler-Transform.
-In Section~\ref{sec:bwtvariants}, we present the BWT variants and analyse their differences.
-In Section~\ref{sec:effects_on_r} we discuss the effects on the repetitiveness measure $r$, while our experimental results are presented in Section~\ref{sec:experimental}.
-We give some conclusions from our study in Section~\ref{sec:conclusion}.
-The full tables with detailed results on all eight datasets can be found in the Appendix.
+We give the necessary definitions in Section~\ref{sec:preliminaries}.
+In Section~\ref{sec:bwtvariants}, we present the BWT variants and analyse their differences, followed by an in-depth analysis of the relationship between the input and the output order of the strings in the collection, for the different \BWT-variants, in Section~\ref{sec:permutations}.
+In Section~\ref{sec:effects_on_r}, we discuss the effects on the repetitiveness measure $r$.
+A summary of our experimental results is presented in Section~\ref{sec:experimental}.
+We draw some conclusions from our study in Section~\ref{sec:conclusion}.
+The full tables with detailed results on all eight datasets are included in the Appendix.

+A preliminary version of this article appeared in~\cite{CenzatoL22}.
+Source code and scripts to replicate the results and download the data used in the article are available at \url{https://github.com/davidecenzato/BWT-variants-for-string-collections}.